Vasya-M/UnZipAll/README.md

 # UnZipAll
 Unzip all zip files in selected folder.

 All zip files will be unzipped to folders with the name of the corresponding file name

-#ote: it is not support processing of subdirectories
+#note: it is not support processing of subdirectories

 ##You can select folder by
 * folder exe was launched
 * second parametr when launch from console, example: